bxparks/rpn83p/docs/USER_GUIDE.md

 Edit mode with an empty input buffer, and the cursor will *always* be shown with an empty string.
 The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.

-I'm not sure that documenting all the corner cases would be useful in this document because it would probably be tedious to read.
-I hope that the input system is intuitive and self-consistent enough that you can just play around with it and learn how it works.

 ### RPN Stack